BFavier/bfavier.github.io/introduction_to_machine_learning/introduction_to_machine_learning.md

 The scale of the parameters is important for this algorithm.
 If the optimal parameters have different orders of magnitude, the learning rate might be too big for small parameters (oscilate around the optimum value) or too small for the big parameters (the parameters will take a prohibitively long number of steps to reach a satisfying value).
 In an atempt to give the same order of magnitude to the parameters, the inputs are often normalized to all have the same order of magnitude.
 Sometimes intermediate results are normalized as well, especially in deep learning.
 Some variations of the gradient descent, such as the Adam algorithm, try to mitigate this scaling issue by adaptatively scaling the gradient's vector components.

 Additionaly it is to be noted that this algorithm might not find a solution close to the global minimum of the loss function as it might get stuck in a bassin: a local minimum.
 For this reason this algorithm might find a different solution depending on initialization of the parameters.
-There are variations of the gradient descent algorithm that aims at beeing robust to these local minimum, such as the bassin-hoping algorithm, or adding momentum.
-However in machine learning the canonicaly used models are well behaved numericaly and local minima usualy have performance nearly equal to the global minimum.
+There are variations of the gradient descent algorithm that aims at beeing robust to these local minimum, such as the bassin-hoping algorithm, or adding momentum to the gradient descent.
+However in machine learning the most used models are well behaved numericaly and local minima usualy have performance nearly equal to the global minimum.
 For this reason the random initialization doesn't matter in practice.

 ### Genetic algorithm